 Regular readers might recall that Arty and Julia had met when Julia began working as a nurse at a local hospital.
 At the time, Julia and I were quasi-together and she told me all about Arty – especially the part where she had discovered Arty was, in fact, Veronika’s ex-fiance of 4-½ years.
 You see, Veronika is Julia’s arch-nemesis.
 Julia had commented, “She just keeps showing up like a bad penny,” and made it a point to reiterate how horrible of a person Veronika is.
 The funny thing is, Julia is a staunch Seventh Day Adventist and, as such, she would often preach love, acceptance, and forgiveness.
 It was several months after I walked away from my own personal little hell that was loving a narcissist, when I met Veronika and the truth of who she was and what truly transpired betwixt her, Julia, and Fred was revealed.

 As Veronika and I got better acquainted, I soon discovered that she was, in fact, Julia’s Veronika from almost 12 years earlier.
 And when I shared with Veronika that not only did I know Julia, but I was the person with whom she had been involved for 4-½ years, Veronika was understandably curious for more details.
 I shared with her a number of things Julia had said about her, none of them flattering, among which was Julia’s complete and utter disdain for Veronika.
 I expected Veronika to react defensively when I shared this.
 Instead, the first words out of Veronika’s mouth were, “I thought we had made peace with that years ago!
 Can I have her number?
 I want to apologize.”
 I remember thinking, “For what?!”
 If you didn’t read the article linked above, in a nutshell, Julia’s first husband, Fred, had tried to have an affair on Julia with Veronika.
-Surprisingly, when Veronika found out Fred was still married, instead of pursuing a relationship with him, she told him he needed to go back to Julia and work on his marriage.
-However, Julia blamed Veronika for Fred’s attempted affair instead of thanking her for being a good person, the type of Christian that Julia professed being, and not pursuing Fred or a relationship with him.
+Surprisingly, when Veronika found out Fred was still married, instead of pursuing a relationship with him, even though she’d grown to care very deeply for Fred, she told him he needed to go back to Julia and work on his marriage.
+However, Julia blamed Veronika for Fred’s attempted affair instead of thanking her for being a good person, the type of Christian that Julia professed being, instead of pursuing Fred or a relationship with him.

 Of course, a large part of that refusal to thank Veronika for doing the right thing stems from Julia having begun a relationship with another man who, six months later, would become her second husband of just over six years.
 But Julia wasn’t happy that Veronika had returned to her the, “…worthless, lazy, porn-addicted husband,” of which Julia had thought she was finally free.
 Now, I share all of this to point out the obvious: narcissists, especially religious narcissists, will invariably, without fail, preach piety and sanctity whilst actively practicing immorality.
 Or, to put it another way, narcissists will preach purity with one person whilst burning calories beneath the sheets with someone else…or even several someone else’s.